jasonkuhrt/alge/README.md

 ```

 Basically, when the power of these two data modelling techniques are combined, we get something far greater than the sum of its parts: ADTs.

+ADTs can particularly shine at build time.
+While dynamically typed programing languages ("scripting language", e.g. Ruby, JavaScript, Python, ...) can support ADTs at runtime, adding static type support into the mix increases the ADT value proposition.
+Then there are yet other more minor programing language features like pattern matching that if supporting ADTs make them feel that much more beneficial too.

 References: